-It is interesting to compare the value of the modularity found by the different approaches.
-Of course the BM method obtains the highest value of modularity, but all the other approaches find partitions that are more similar to the reference partition.
-Moreover, it shows that it is possible to find a bad partition (that does not represent the correct scale) with a higher modularity than the reference partition.
-This a disadvantage of the modularity that is addressed by the multi-scale modularity proposed in this paper.
+It is interesting to compare the value of modularity found by the different approaches.
+Of course the BM method obtains the largest value, but all other approaches find partitions that are more similar to the reference partition.
+Moreover, it shows that it is possible to find a bad partition (that does not represent the correct scale) with a larger modularity than the reference partition.
+This disadvantage of the modularity is addressed by the multi-scale modularity proposed in this paper.

-Finally we generated 1000-vertices graphs with two community scales: the vertices are divided into 10 communities that are themselves divided into 10 communities.
+Finally we generated graphs with 1000 vertices and two community scales: vertices are divided into 10 communities that are themselves divided into 10 communities.
 This defines a macroscopic and a microscopic partition.
-The edges are now randomly drawn in order to obtain three fixed average degrees $d_{in}^{micro}$, $d_{in}^{macro}$ and $d_{out}$ chosen between 2 and 6.
+Edges are randomly drawn in order to obtain three fixed average degrees $d_{in}^{micro}$, $d_{in}^{macro}$ and $d_{out}$ chosen between 2 and 6.
 We considered the two best scale factors indicated by the relevance function $R(\alpha)$ and compared the associated partitions to the two generated partitions.
-The results (Figure~\ref{figure:hierarchical}) show that the multi-scale quality functions make it possible to find several distinct partitions corresponding to different scales.
+The results (Figure~\ref{figure:hierarchical}) show that the multi-scale quality functions make it possible to find distinct partitions corresponding to different scales.
 In comparison the BM method, that only find one partition, only detects the macroscopic partition.